Am I a carer?

 If you’re caring for someone in Scotland, lots of support is available.
 Much of this is provided under the Carers Act.

 Your local council or carers centre are great places to start.
-They will work with you to create your own personalised plan (called an adult carer support plan), focusing on what’s most important to you.
+They'll work with you to create your own personalised plan (called an adult carer support plan), focusing on what’s most important to you.

-If your needs for support, as detailed in your plan, meet the local eligibility criteria in your area, you will be entitled to support to meet those needs.
+If your needs for support, as detailed in your plan, meet the local eligibility criteria in your area, you'll be entitled to support to meet those needs.
 Even if you don’t meet the criteria, many areas have support open to all carers.

 There are similar plans for young carers called young carer statements.